LEFT Formula in Excel (Table of Contents)

-Start typing the formula for LEFT function in cell B2.
+Start typing the formula for the LEFT function in cell B2.

-Use SEARCH function as a next argument under the LEFT function after the first argument (A2).
+Use the SEARCH function as a next argument under the LEFT function after the first argument (A2).

 This SEARCH formula will be helping us find out the delimiter with which the two values (State Code and Postal Code) are separated under the Address Details column.